schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 :name: clr_moo-pc_fig_outlet
 :scale: 100%

-Concentration profiles at column outlets for Pareto edge points (a) and (c)
+Concentration profiles at column outlets for Pareto edge points (a) and (c) of CLR process with difficult separation problem.
 ```

 **Summary**